 The Corporation is required to maintain a Renovation Escrow Fund under the terms of the note agreement entered into as part of the sale and renovation of the property.
 During the prior years, this escrow was funded in the amount of \$8,718,924.
-During the year ended June 30, 2020, deposits to this escrow were made in the amount of \$4,679,797.
+During the years 2021 and 2020, deposits to this escrow were made in the amount of \$0 and \$4,679,797, respectively.
 Any withdrawals from this escrow shall be made upon written consent from the HOC.
-During the year ended June 30, 2020, the Corporation made withdrawals from this escrow in the amount of \$13,178,850.
+During the years 2021 and 2020, the Corporation made withdrawals from this escrow in the amount of \$0 and \$13,178,850, respectively.